Matthew-Holmes/FlowerDodec/README.md

 ### 5. Generating the face data

 Now we generate face orientation and color data for each of the twelve faces.
+The details for this can be found at: https://en.wikipedia.org/wiki/Regular_dodecahedron#Cartesian_coordinates and https://en.wikipedia.org/wiki/Pentagon#Regular_pentagons

 ##### `FaceDataGenerator`